Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

 \section{Numerical experiments}

 In this section, we study the computational behavior of the two proposed algorithms, RrDR and mRrDR.
-In particular, we focus mostly on the evaluation of the performance of mRrDR.
-We also compare mRrDR with some of the state-of-the-art methods, namely, RK \cite{Str09}, REK \cite{Zou12}, RGS \cite{Lev10,Gri12}, and RP-ADMM \cite{Sun20}.
+In particular, we focus mainly on the evaluation of the performance of mRrDR.
+We compare mRrDR with some of the state-of-the-art methods, namely, RK \cite{Str09}, RGS \cite{Lev10,Gri12}, and RP-ADMM \cite{Sun20}.
+Moreover, we also compare the implementation of mRrDR with the built-in function \texttt{pinv} and \texttt{lsqminnorm} in {\sc Matlab}.

 All the methods are implemented in {\sc Matlab} R2019b for Windows $10$ on a desktop PC with the Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz and 16 GB memory.